next-exp/sw-docs/docs/source/howto.rst

 Guide of how to create different components necessary for the production flow.

 .. caution::
   This page is under construction, we are working on it.
-If you would like to contribute on this documentation, reach `me <helena.almamol@gmail.com>`_!
+If you think something is missing, or you would like to contribute, reach `me <helena.almamol@gmail.com>`_!

 .. _krmaps:

 produce Kr Maps
 ----------------

 Work in progress!

 .. _lighttables: